Trump returns to campaign trail after bout with covid-19, amid criticism he is still not taking pandemic seriously

 His return to the campaign trail, with back-to-back-to-back rallies at least through Wednesday, is being driven by Trump himself, according to aides, and his schedule so far reflects the frenetic energy of a man trying outrun both a deadly illness and an electoral defeat.

-In addition to rallies the first half of the week in Florida, Pennsylvania and Iowa, Trump is expected to return to Florida on Thursday and Friday, as well as hold more rallies over the weekend, probably in Ohio and Wisconsin, said a senior campaign adviser, who, like others, spoke on the condition of anonymity to describe plans that have not been made public.
-The president also plans to return soon to North Carolina, the adviser said.
+After rallies the first half of the week in Florida, Pennsylvania and Iowa, Trump is expected to return to Florida on Thursday and Friday, as well as hold more rallies over the weekend, probably in Ohio and Wisconsin, said a senior campaign adviser, who, like others, spoke on the condition of anonymity to describe plans that have not been made public.
+The president also plans to travel soon to North Carolina, the adviser said.

 Two senior campaign officials said the operation needs more money to run TV ads, is playing defense in many states, and must win Pennsylvania and North Carolina — both uphill fights.
-Campaign manager Bill Stepien has told others that they need to be careful with money because there are so many states where the campaign needs it, including many Trump won in 2016, officials said.
+Campaign manager Bill Stepien has told others that they need to be careful with money because there are so many states where the campaign needs it, including many that Trump won in 2016, officials said.

-As the president returned to the campaign trail Monday, Biden kicked off a week of events in several states that Trump captured in 2016 but that Democrats argue they can win this year.
-Biden campaigned in Ohio on Monday, a state Trump won easily in 2016, and will travel Tuesday to Florida, where polls show a tight race.
+As the president returned to the trail Monday, Biden kicked off a week of events in several states that Trump captured in 2016 but that Democrats say they can win this year.
+Biden campaigned Monday in Ohio, a state Trump won easily four years ago, and will travel Tuesday to Florida, where polls show a tight race.

 Biden campaign officials are eager to renew their efforts to draw a sharp contrast with Trump on the economy and the pandemic.